mystic-finance/mystic-router-integration/README.md

 ### How you get paid

 1. The **total** fee is collected on-chain into Mystic's fee contract at swap time, one collection whichever model you're on.
-2. Your share is booked to an off-chain ledger, but only once the swap **confirms on-chain and matches the quote it references**.
-This is why [step 6](#6-optional-save-transaction) matters: post the hash with its `quoteSetId` and `quoteId`.
-A spoofed or mismatched hash books nothing.
+2. Your share is booked to an off-chain ledger once the swap confirms on-chain.
+Mystic's indexer reads the correlation id embedded in the swap event and matches it to the quote that produced it, so attribution needs no call from you and a spoofed hash books nothing.
 3. Balances are settled to your payout wallet on the operator's settlement cycle.

 You can start routing before you have a payout wallet.
 Fees accrue and are held until you set one, then become payable at the next settlement.

----

-### Keeping your key safe

-Your API key is a secret tied to your revenue.
-Keep it server-side and proxy browser traffic through your own backend.
-CORS is open, so a key shipped to the frontend can be read and used by anyone.
-Keys can be rotated by the operator at any time, and partner accounts support an origin allowlist for browser-facing setups.

 ---